-With the beginning of a new calendar year, Memorial Hermann achieved two milestones that would prove crucial to the future of our EDI journey.
+In 2022 Memorial Hermann achieved two milestones that would prove crucial to the future of our EDI journey.
 First, we completed a 12-month effort to assess our current state and inform strategic planning priorities.
 After hours of document and process review and 15 focus groups with nearly 160 employee and physician participants, we identified key focus areas that informed our strategic planning.

 Our second milestone in early 2022 was the appointment of Dr. Toi Harris as Memorial Hermann’s inaugural Chief Equity, Diversity and Inclusion Officer.
 Dr. Harris brings a unique perspective to the role of Chief EDI Officer – that of an EDI expert and a clinical practitioner.
 She has been a practicing psychiatrist since 1997 and remains board certified in psychiatry and child and adolescent psychiatry.
-Her visionary work and contributions in health equity is one of the many reasons she was named one of the Top 100 Diversity Officers by the National Diversity Council in 2021 and 2022.
+Her visionary work in health equity is one of the many reasons she was named one of the Top 100 Diversity Officers by the National Diversity Council in 2021 and 2022.

 In February 2022, the newly formed Office of Equity, Diversity and Inclusion partnered with Memorial Hermann’s Supply Chain division to establish a Supplier Diversity Program Manager position.
-In support of our Anchor Network commitment, the Supplier Diversity program will focus on increasing the opportunities for local, diverse-owned companies to do business with Memorial Hermann.
+In support of our Anchor Network commitment, the Supplier Diversity program focuses on increasing the opportunities for local, diverse-owned companies to do business with Memorial Hermann.
 By June 2022, a five-phase plan extending through FY24 was approved to officially launch our journey to becoming a world-class supplier diversity leader.

 In response to what we learned from the assessment by the external consultant, the Office of EDI partnered with the EDI Employer Council to launch inclusive leadership training for all Memorial Hermann leaders in April 2022.
-This effort will continue through the end of 2022 until the nearly 1,700 leaders across our System have completed the training and learned strategies for being an inclusive leader.

-The EDI Health System Council also launched an internal and external campaign in recognition of Black Maternal Health Week to help raise awareness about health inequities that greatly impact Black and African-American mothers and infants.
+The EDI Health System Council also launched an internal and external campaign in recognition of Black Maternal Health Week to help raise awareness about health inequities that greatly impact Black and African American mothers and infants.
 The Health System Council also led efforts to add a “preferred language for health care information” field to Memorial Hermann’s electronic medical records system and deployed a caption calling device pilot project.

 In 2022, Memorial Hermann was honored with the Houston Business Journal’s Diversity in Business Outstanding Diverse Organization award in the large company category.
 Additionally, Noel Cárdenas, SVP and CEO of Memorial Hermann Pearland and Southeast Hospitals, was recognized as the 2022 National Latino Leader by the Council for Latino Workplace Equity.